frederik-hoeft/wkg-entity-framework-core/docs/documentation.md

 }
 ```

-As you can see in the example above, the connection entity implements the `IReflectiveModelConnection<TConnection, TLeft, TRight>` interface.
+As you can see in the example above, the connection entity implements the `IDiscoverableModelConnection<TConnection, TLeft, TRight>` interface.
 This interface requires the implementation of the `ConfigureConnection` method, which configures the connection entity itself.
 The `Connect` method configures the many-to-many relationship between the `Person` and `Group` entities and passes the `ConfigureConnection` method as the configuration method for the connection entity to EF Core.
 This way, the connection entity is configured automatically when the `Person` and `Group` entities are configured.

 > :information_source: **Note**
 > Notice that the `PersonToGroup` connection entity configures the navigation properties of the `Person` and `Group` entities.
 This is because the connection entity is the only entity that knows the specifics of the many-to-many relationship between the `Person` and `Group` entities.